la2050/challenge/partners.markdown

 The My LA2050 Grants Challenge is possible because of the support of many incredible partners from across Los Angeles.

-**Evaluation Partner: Social Venture Partners Los Angeles**

-This year, we are proud to have Social Venture Partners Los Angeles (SVP) to serve as our external evaluation partner.

-SVP is a membership organization that connects community leaders to nonprofits to tackle Los Angeles' toughest challenges.
-SVP members - nonprofit professionals, business executives, and other local changemakers - will serve on evaluation teams to review applications and recommend finalists in each of the five goal categories - LIVE, LEARN, PLAY, CONNECT, and CREATE.

 **Lead Partners**

 * The Goldhirsh Foundation, providing $1,000,000 in gant funds